lipsworld/gift-cards-for-woocommerce/readme.txt

 == Changelog ==
 = 1.6.5 =
+* UPDATE: Updating how options page functions for premium plugins

+= 1.6.5 =
 * FIX: Updating gift card post type for more security
-* UPDATE; Changed Text Domain from contact to actual text domain
+* UPDATE: Changed Text Domain from contact to actual text domain

 = 1.6.4 =
 * FIX: Card number creation function, limit to one number generation